 Media advisory: The full study is linked to this news release.

-Authors: Jennifer F. Waljee, M.D., M.P.H., of the Center for Healthcare Outcomes and Policy in Ann Arbor, Michigan, is the corresponding author.
+Authors: Petteri Hovi, M.D., Ph.D., of the Finnish Institute for Health and Welfare in Helsinki, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.